Now freely downloadable worldwide, as a protest against censorship

 (X post).

-At the 30th Srebrenica commemoration, three Defence historians (Arthur ten Cate, Dion Landstra, and Jaus Müller) argued that the Dutch armed forces are clinging to a narrow, distant interpretation of reality, with lessons still relevant today
+At the 30th Srebrenica commemoration, three Dutch Defence historians (Arthur ten Cate, Dion Landstra, and Jaus Müller) argued that the armed forces are clinging to a narrow, distant interpretation of reality, with lessons still relevant today

 (essay).